-There is no access into the roof space.
-There is no access into the root space.
+Roofing including roof space Insulation material has been laid between the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a PVC half round and round style.
+The gutters and downpipes are of a PVC half round and round design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The original cottage is of traditional solid stonework construction externally roughcast.
-The extension, which I am advised was built around 1983, is of cavity blockwork construction externally roughcast.
+The property is of cavity blockwork construction externally roughcast.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a uPVC casement design equipped with double glazed sealed units.
-There are uPVC double glazed front and rear access doors.
-Eaves and fascias are formed in timber.
-External decorations Visually inspected.
-There are wood stain finishes to external timbers.
+The windows are of a timber casement design equipped with double glazed sealed units.
+There is a timber with glazed panel access door and eaves and fascias are formed in timber.
+External decorations Warrally in an act of External decorations Visually inspected.
+There are woodstain finishes to external timbers.
 Conservatories / porches Not applicable.
-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-There is a single car sized garage.
-This is of blockwork construction externally roughcast under a mono pitched roof clad in corrugated asbestos panels.
-Flooring is of solid concrete construction and vehicular access is via timber panelled access doors.
-The garage is attached to a larger, neighbouring, garage.
-There is an integral block built store at the rear.
+Communal areas Circulation areas visually inspected.
+Garden grounds to the front and rear are communal and shared with other properties within the development.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
 Garden grounds are arranged to the front and rear.
-Boundaries are formed in block built walls and timber post and rail fencing.
-Gardens incorporate concrete slabbed paving with an area of decking to the front.
+These incorporate lawned areas.
+Boundaries are formed in stone built walls.

 Ceilings Visually inspected from floor level.
-Plasterboard design with wallpapered or paintwork finishes.
-Internal walls Visually inspected from floor level.
+Plasterboard design with paintwork finishes.
+1 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Partitions are of timber stud construction lined in plasterboard.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring at ground floor level is of solid concrete construction.
-There are suspended timber floors at first floor level.
+Floors including sub floors Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 There is a timber tread and riser staircase.
 The internal doors are of a timber panelled style.
-The kitchen fittings comprise a range of modern wall and floor mounted units incorporating a granite style sink unit, electrical oven and hob.
-Chimney breests and fireniess Viewelly increased Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a multi fuel stove in the lounge.
-This is vented into the original chimney breast.
-V Internal decorations Visually inspected.
-There are wallpaper and paintwork finishes.
+The kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit, electrical oven and hob.
+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.
+There are paintwork finishes throughout.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+Visible cabling is of a PVC coated style and there are 13 amp sockets.
+The meter is boxed externally adjacent to the front door.
+Gas No mains supply.